hughbarney/pEmacs/README.md

 *hughbarney@gmail.com February 2013*

+##pEmacs V1.05, 02 Mar 2013
+1. Added additional navigation to buffer menu Space=down, BACKSPACE=up, Enter=Select

+##pEmacs V1.04, 02 Mar 2013
+1. Fixed bug where we allowed [List] buffer to be killed
+2. Fixed alignment issues with listbuffers
+3. Added readonly flag to list buffer display
+4. Added buffermenu bound to ^X^B
+5. Moved listbuffers to ^XB

+##pEmacs V1.03, 21 Feb 2013
+1. Modified killbuffer to take current buffer as default.
+This is inline with Mg and Zile.
+2. Renamed main buffer to *scratch*

+##pEmacs V1.02, 21 Feb 2013
+1. Added filename completion for ^X^F and ^X^R
+2. Add entry in extendedcommand for the DEL key - note this may not work on all keyboards

+##pEmacs V1.01, 19 Feb 2013
+1. Stripped out:
+    ^X^R Read file
+    ^X^I Insert File
+2. Added:
+    ^X^V View File
+    ^X^Q Toggle Read only

 ##pEmacs V1.0,  February 2013
 1. In an effort to reduce the code count and allow for a small number of enhancements I have removed what I never use and can easily live without.
 (See features removed).
 Esratz-Emacs is 5777 lines of code.  pEmacs 1.0 is 5286, this leaves me around 300 lines to implement filename completion.

 2. Replaced searching with incremental searching C-S, C-R. Once you have got used to incremental searching you can no longer cope with the two stage searching of MicroEMACS style editors.
 Control-S prompts for a search string and searches as you type it, hit Control-S in the prompt and it will search again, C-R will reverse search.
 Searching also overlaps once you get to the end of the buffer.
 ESC will exit.